ISO 2247 Vibration Package Tests at Low-Frequency Vibrations

 Keystone Package Testing partners with customers to achieve package compliance.
 We are in constant communication throughout the test process.
 Keystone provides comprehensive reports shortly after completion of the testing.
 When packages do not meet the requirements, we assist with finding solutions.

-Summary of ISO 2247 Vibration Analysis Information
+Summary of ISO 2247 Vibration Package Testing

-These tests are performed to investigate the effects of low frequency vibration.
+These tests are performed to investigate the effects of low-frequency vibration.
 ISO 2247 can also be used to measure the ability of a package or unitized load to withstand a distribution system that includes a vibration hazard.
 These hazards may be at a low frequency or repetitive shock.

 ISO 2206, Packaging – Complete, filled transport packages – Identification of parts when testing